Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index/README.md

 ## But I load a previously-taken mesh instead of taking one before every print

 You shouldn't do that unless you always print from the same start conditions.
 But if you want to do that anyway, you will have to take a new mesh, the old one is tied to the old RRI (and has a 0 in the middle).

+## There is always a catch

+Yes.
+If your first layer takes a long time and you don't heatsoak long enough, the gantry bowing will increase *during* the first few layers, but your mesh will stay the same.
+What can you do about it?
+Ignore it, heatsoak longer or get gantry backers.

+### But there has to be anotehr way?!
+No worries, already working on that, almost finished.

 # But my rails are on the top, not on the bottom